🇬🇧 en de 🇩🇪

 /pɪt͡ʃ/

-• A dark, extremely viscous material remaining in still after distilling crude oil and tar.
+• A dark, extremely viscous material still remaining after distilling crude oil and tar.

 Pech